Clinical Trials Logo

 Age group 18 Years to 45 Years

 Eligibility - INCLUSION CRITERIA: There are two levels of inclusion and exclusion criteria; those applying to all participants and those applying to participants in the MRI phase only.
 Participants will be cleared for both the behavioral and MRI phases, if eligible, and will be invited to sign one or both consents depending on what tasks are active at the time of consent.
 If a person is not MRI compatible, they will only be offered enrollment into the behavioral phase of the study.
 In order to be eligible to participate in this study, an individual must meet the following criteria: - Stated willingness to comply with all study procedures and availability for the duration of the study. - Male or female, aged 18-45 years old.
 Justification: Many neural processes change with age, and these changes could introduce unwanted variability in both behavioral and MRI signals. - In good general health. - Agreement to adhere to Lifestyle Considerations throughout study duration In order to be eligible to participate in the MRI phase of this study, an individual must - in addition - also meet all of the following criteria: -Right-handed.
 EXCLUSION CRITERIA: Individuals who meet any of the following criteria will be excluded from participation: - History of neurological illnesses or neurosurgery including but not limited to cerebrovascular accident, Parkinson disease, Alzheimer disease, Huntington disease, CNS tumor, significant head trauma with sequelae, multiple sclerosis or other demyelinating diseases, epilepsy, movement disorders.
-The MAI will also retain discretion to exclude based on a history of a neurological illness or trauma that may compromise data integrity. - History of current (past 12 months) major DSM-5 psychiatric disorder including major affective disorder, obsessive-compulsive disorder, schizophrenia, SUD (excluding Tobacco Use Disorder), and PTSD. - Daily smoking. - Current use of psychoactive medications and medications that affect alertness and that cannot be withheld on the morning of the study visit. - For tasks that involve gustatory or olfactory stimuli, food intake: History of anaphylaxis, e.g., due to severe asthma or food and non-food allergies (e.g., latex, detergents, soap, etc.).
+The MAI will also retain discretion to exclude based on a history of a neurological illness or trauma that may compromise data integrity. - History of current (past 12 months) major DSM-5 psychiatric disorder including major affective disorder, obsessive-compulsive disorder, schizophrenia, SUD (excluding Tobacco Use Disorder), and PTSD. - Daily smoking. - Current use of psychoactive medications and medications that affect alertness and that cannot be withheld the night before the study visit.
+Participants who can withhold these medications will either (1) withhold the medication during this time or (2) pass a neuromotor exam on the day of the study visit.
+Based on participant preferences and MAI/PI judgement, participants who fail the neuromotor exam will either be withdrawn or rescheduled for a date and asked to withold the medication. - For tasks that involve gustatory or olfactory stimuli, food intake: History of anaphylaxis, e.g., due to severe asthma or food and non-food allergies (e.g., latex, detergents, soap, etc.).
 This will disqualify participants for tasks that involve chemosensory stimuli or food intake, but not from the study itself. - Uncorrected impairments in visual acuity. - Non-English speaking.
 Justification: To include non-English speakers, we would have to translate the consent and other study documents and hire and train bilingual staff, which would require resources that we do not have and could not justify, given the small sample size for each experiment.
 Additionally, the data integrity of some of the cognitive tasks used in this study would be compromised as they have only been validated in English.
 Most importantly, ongoing communication regarding safety procedures is necessary when participants are undergoing MRI procedures.
 The inability to effectively communicate MRI safety procedures in a language other than English could compromise the safety of non-English speaking participants. - Pregnancy. - Any other condition that in the judgment of the investigators is incompatible with participation.
 An individual who meets any of the following criteria will be excluded from participation in the MRI phase of this study: -Unable to undergo MRI scanning due to certain metallic or magnetic devices or implants in the body, or claustrophobia.

 Study Design